ebd622/k8s-into/session_1.md

 5. Run "bash" or "/bin/sh" on the created POD (use "kubectl exec -it ...")

+6. Create another POD with the following specification (the tag 1.7.99 doesn't exist, you should get an error message):

+   - *POD name:* `nginx2`
+   - *Image:* `nginx:1.7.99`

+   Use a command to create the POD.

+7. Check the status of the pod ("get", "describe"):

+   - What is the error message that you got?

+8. Delete both pods

 ### Create ConfigMaps and Secrets

 TODO